LogtalkDotOrg/logtalk-for-vscode/README.md

 ## Configuration

 The user can configure settings via VSCode menu `Settings`.
-Entering `Logtalk` in the input box will show up Logtalk settings.
+Entering `Logtalk` in the input box will show up the Logtalk settings.
 Follows a description of all the settings in this extension with their default values (if any).
 On Windows, use forward slashes in settings that require paths.
-Also on Windows, PowerShell 7.3.x or later is required for settings that call scripts., On a POSIX system (e.g. macOS, Linux, or BSD), if you're running Logtalk from a clone of its git repo, you may need to add the `.sh` extension to all scripts in the settings.
+Also on Windows, PowerShell 7.3.x or later is required for settings that call scripts.
+On a POSIX system (e.g. macOS, Linux, or BSD), if you're running Logtalk from a clone of its git repo, you may need to add the `.sh` extension to all scripts in the settings.

+For settings that specify Logtalk scripts, see the script [man pages](https://logtalk.org/documentation.html#man-pages) for their available options.

 ### Logtalk home and user paths